 The contact form doesn't need many changes.
 If you'd like to add a fun spin to the default text, just change the

-placeholder attributes found on lines 440, 443, and 447.
-You can change the text of the button on line 451.
+form tag.
+You can change the text of the button with the

 <div class="col-sm-8"> <form class="contact-form validate-form" id="contact-form"> <div class="row"> <div class="form-group col-sm-6"> <input name="name" id="name" type="text" class="form-control bordered" placeholder="Name"> </div> <div class="form-group col-sm-6"> <input name="email" id="email" type="text" class="form-control bordered" placeholder="E-mail address"> </div> </div> <div class="form-group"> <textarea name="message" id="message" cols="30" rows="7" class="form-control bordered" placeholder="Message"></textarea> </div> <div class="row"> <div class="col-md-4 col-sm-6"> <button class="btn btn-filled btn-primary btn-block">Send it <i class="i-after ti-arrow-right"></i></button> </div>